Using NIR in hardware#

 my_graph = nir.read("path_to_my_graph.nir")

 Once that is done, the graph can be parsed by (1) matching the nodes to your platform’s primitives and (2) connecting the nodes together.
 Note that the top-level graph may be recursive, so we recommend a recursive function that traverses the graph and evaluates the nodes.
-Here’s a simple example (without recursion):
+Here’s a simple example (with recursion):

 import nir